distrill/food/building_blocks/carne_asada.md

 * (1/4)C cooking oil

 ### how do
-1. juice the citrus fruit, put it into a big bowl (one that can be poured out of - we're going to transfer this to a ziplock, so don't use a huge ceramic bowl with no lip or you're gonna have a bad time)
+1. Juice the citrus fruit, put it into a big bowl (one that can be poured out of - we're going to transfer this to a ziplock, so don't use a huge ceramic bowl with no lip or you're gonna have a bad time).
-2. add garlic, salt, oil, and red peper to the mix, and whisk to combine
+2. Add garlic, salt, oil, and red peper to the mix, and whisk to combine.
-3. cut the steak into grillable sized pieces. for me they're usually around or under a half pound
+3. Cut the steak into grillable-sized pieces - for me they're usually around or under a half pound.
-4. slap the steak into a zip lock bag with the marinade. really smush it together so everything's covered. let sit in your fridge for 8 hours. take the effort to make sure the entire thing is covered in liquid.
+4. Put the steak into a zip lock bag with the marinade, really smush it together so everything's covered.
+Let sit in your fridge for 8 hours.
+Take the effort to make sure the entire thing is covered in liquid.
-5. grill grill grill! i don't recommend cast iron, because the mariniade is 100% acid, but any other hot pan will work. or any silly indoor grill contraption you have. or, use a real barbecue (can you tell i live in a tiny apartment in a city :sad:)
+5. Grill Grill Grill!
+I don't recommend cast iron, because the mariniade is 100% acid, but any other hot pan will work, or any silly indoor grill contraption you have.
+Or even better, use a real barbecue.
-6. a few minutes on each side is fine, usually just until it has grill marks. i recommend slightly undercooking to your expectations, to allow you some breathing room if you want to reheat it when you prep it throughout the week.
+6. A few minutes on each side is fine, usually just until it has grill marks.
+I recommend slightly undercooking to your expectations, to allow you some breathing room if you want to reheat it when you prep it throughout the week.

 ### notes
-* i prefer skirt steak, but the two cuts are really interchangable, especially in this dish
+* I prefer skirt steak, but the two cuts are really interchangable, especially in this dish.
-* some people like putting cilantro in their marinade. while it does make the whole thing look more interesting, i find it burns and you don't really taste it - so it's a waste of my favorite herb. i'd rather use it fresh on the dish itself.
+* Some people like putting cilantro in their marinade.
+While it does make the whole thing look more interesting, I find it burns and you don't really taste it - so it's a waste of my favorite herb.
+I'd rather use it fresh on the dish itself.
-* most recipes for carne asada i find online use white vinegar. i susspect this is because it's cheap. i always have apple cider vinegar on hand, and never white vinegar, so that's what i use. i presume they're completely interchangale, again esp in this dish
+* Most recipes for carne asada I find online use white vinegar - I susspect this is because it's cheap.
+I always have apple cider vinegar on hand, and never white vinegar, so that's what I use.
+I presume they're completely interchangale, again esp in this dish.